 AP Auto Racing Writer

 BRISTOL, Tenn.
-(AP) – Carl Edwards claimed a rain-soaked win at Bristol Motor Speedway, where weather wreaked havoc on yet another Sprint Cup race this season.
+(AP) – Matt Kenseth had the early lead Sunday at Bristol Motor Speedway, where rain is disrupting a Sprint Cup race for the second time this season.